clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ;; ⇒ 0
 ```

-Refs are for coordinated concurrent operations and it does not make much sense to use a single ref
+Refs are for coordinated concurrent operations and so it does not make much sense to use a single ref
 (in that case, an atom would be sufficient).
 Refs are modified in a transaction in the `clojure.core/dosync`
 body.